Murder of Shana Grice: Murder

 On 25 August 2016, Lane waited until Grice was alone at home, then let himself in, slit her throat and set fire to her bedroom with her in it.
 She was 19 years old at the time of her murder and her killer was 27 years old.
 Her body was found by Ian Cooke, her boyfriend's father, in her home at Chrisdory Road, Portslade, East Sussex.

 Lane was arrested the same day, 25 August 2016, at his then-workplace in Burgess Hill.
 He initially lied to police about his movements that day, before admitting that he had gone to Grice’s home.
 He claimed that he had found the front door open, then found Grice’s body in her bedroom.
 He claimed that he panicked, then left the scene without dialing 999, checking Grice’s vital signs or telling his family what he had found.
 He claimed that he only kept quiet about what he had seen because he was afraid of being accused of her murder.

 Trial

-The trial lasted two weeks in Lewes Crown Court.
-After being found guilty, Lane was sentenced to life with a minimum term of 25 years.
+The trial was held in 2017 at Lewes Crown Court and lasted two weeks.
+Lane admitted to stalking Grice but pleaded not guilty to murdering her.
+After being found guilty, Lane was sentenced to life imprisonment with a minimum term of 25 years.